tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 Love him or hate him, though, 9Class was by far the most interesting player of the year.
 Allow me to share some of his hero pool this season: Morphling, Leshrac, Night Stalker, Ember Spirit, Clinkz, jungle Venomancer, Chaos Knight, Slark, Terrorblade.
 I'll remind you, I'm describing heroes being played as a *4 position support*.

 **What would success look like?** I don't think there's ever been a player in Dota history who has had the same career trajectory as Noone.
-A promising young talent becoming fully realized, fading away into irrelevancy for ~4 years, and now in the midst of a resurgence nipping on the heels of his original peaks.
+A promising young talent becoming fully realized, fading away into irrelevancy for ~4 years, and now in the midst of a resurgence nipping at the heels of his original peaks.
 All while never swapping roles away from mid?
 Unprecedented.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/tundra.jpg" alt="Banner"></p>